-- 4. Legislative and Advisory Committees - a.
-A legislative committee comprised of State legislators or their designees shall be established to monitor the operations of and make recommendations to, the Commission, including the Executive Committee; provided that the manner of selection and term of any legislative committee member shall be as set forth in the Bylaws.
-Prior to the adoption by the Commission of any Uniform Standard, revision to the Bylaws, annual budget or other significant matter as may be provided in the Bylaws, the Executive Committee shall consult with and report to the legislative committee. - b.
-The Commission may establish additional advisory committees as its Bylaws may provide for the carrying out of its functions. - 5.
-Corporate Records of the Commission The Commission shall maintain its corporate books and records in accordance with the Bylaws. - 6.
-Qualified Immunity, Defense and Indemnification - a.
-The Members, officers, executive director, employees and representatives of the Commission, the Executive Committee and any other Committee of the Commission shall be immune from suit and liability, either personally or in their official capacity, for any claim for damage to or loss of property or personal injury or other civil liability caused by or arising out of any actual or alleged act, error or omission that occurred, or that the person against whom the claim is made had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities; provided that nothing in this paragraph shall be construed to protect any such person from suit and/or liability for any damage, loss, injury or liability caused by the intentional or willful or wanton misconduct of that person.
+4. Legislative and Advisory Committees

+- (A) A legislative committee comprised of state legislators or their designees shall be established to monitor the operations of and make recommendations to, the Commission, including the Executive Committee, provided that the manner of selection and term of any legislative committee member shall be as set forth in the bylaws.
+Prior to the adoption by the Commission of any uniform standard, revision to the bylaws, annual budget or other significant matter as may be provided in the bylaws, the Executive Committee shall consult with and report to the legislative committee. - (B) The Commission may establish additional advisory committees as its bylaws may provide for the carrying out of its functions. - 5.
+Corporate Records of the Commission

+The Commission shall maintain its corporate books and records in accordance with the bylaws.

+- 6. Qualified Immunity, Defense and Indemnification - (A) The members, officers, executive director, employees and representatives of the Commission, the Executive Committee and any other committee of the Commission shall be immune from suit and liability, either personally or in their official capacity, for any claim for damage to or loss of property or personal injury or other civil liability caused by or arising out of any actual or alleged act, error or omission that occurred, or that the person against whom the claim is made had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities; provided that nothing in this subparagraph shall be construed to protect any such person from suit or liability for any damage, loss, injury or liability caused by the intentional or wilful or wanton misconduct of that person.

-- b.
-The Commission shall defend any Member, officer, executive director, employee or representative of the Commission, the Executive Committee or any other Committee of the Commission in any civil action seeking to impose liability arising out of any actual or alleged act, error or omission that occurred within the scope of Commission employment, duties or responsibilities, or that the person against whom the claim is made had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities; provided that nothing herein shall be construed to prohibit that person from retaining his or her own counsel; and provided further, that the actual or alleged act error or omission did not result from that person's intentional or willful or wanton misconduct. - c.
-The Commission shall indemnify and hold harmless any Member, officer, executive director, employee or representative of the Commission, Executive Committee or any other Committee of the Commission for the amount of any settlement or judgment obtained against that person arising out of any actual or alleged act, error or omission that occurred within the scope of Commission employment, duties or responsibilities, or that such person had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities, provided that the actual or alleged act, error or omission did not result from the intentional or willful or wanton misconduct of that person.
+- (B) The Commission shall defend any member, officer, executive director, employee or representative of the Commission, the Executive Committee or any other committee of the Commission in any civil action seeking to impose liability arising out of any actual or alleged act, error or omission that occurred within the scope of Commission employment, duties or responsibilities, or that the person against whom the claim is made had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities; provided that nothing herein shall be construed to prohibit that person from retaining his or her own counsel; and provided further, that the actual or alleged act, error or omission did not result from that person's intentional or wilful or wanton misconduct. - (C) The Commission shall indemnify and hold harmless any member, officer, executive director, employee or representative of the Commission, Executive Committee or any other committee of the Commission for the amount of any settlement or judgment obtained against that person arising out of any actual or alleged act, error or omission that occurred within the scope of Commission employment, duties or responsibilities, or that such person had a reasonable basis for believing occurred within the scope of Commission employment, duties or responsibilities, provided that the actual or alleged act, error or omission did not result from the intentional or wilful or wanton misconduct of that person.